-Separation isn’t as final as divorce and can therefore lessen the impact on a child’s wellbeing.
+Separation isn’t as final as divorce and can lessen the impact on a child’s wellbeing.
 It eases them into the life changes they will soon be experiencing.
 The separation may be the precursor to a divorce that will happen in the future when it is less disruptive to a child’s life.

 A couple may decide to separate but wait for their children to finish the school year before the divorce process begins.
 Or they can start kids counseling during separation and before the divorce.
-The couple can also create an agreement where they are separated but live in the same house to maintain a sense of stability for their children.
+The couple can also create an agreement where they are separated but live in the same house to maintain stability for their children.

 Parenting through a divorce instead of separation can be difficult.
-It can be challenging for parents to focus on their children when their own lives are being upended.
+It can be challenging for parents to focus on their children when their lives are being upended.

 Separation Agreement Frequently Asked Questions